 In the study, 33 veterans with post-traumatic stress disorder (PTSD) were enrolled in six-to-eight one-on-one sessions with a licensed psychologist.
-The veterans had either “endorsed killing” or were “responsible for the death of another in a war zone,” said first author Shira Maguen, associate professor in the UCSF Department of Psychiatry and mental health director of the San Francisco VA Health Care System Integrated Care Clinic.
+The veterans had either “endorsed killing” or were “responsible for the death of another in a war zone,” said first author Shira Maguen, associate professor in the UCSF Department of Psychiatry at the Weill Institute for Neurosciences and mental health director of the San Francisco VA Health Care System Integrated Care Clinic.

 The study follows earlier work by Maguen that found veterans with killing experiences were twice as likely to think about suicide as those who had not killed.

 In the current study, published Aug.
 17 in the Journal of Clinical Psychology, Maguen and her co-investigators assessed the mental health of 17 veterans who had completed the program, and compared the results with 16 counterparts who were waitlisted for the same treatment.
 While both groups of veterans suffered from PTSD and had killed in combat, the group that had completed the program experienced a 63 percent drop in depression symptoms, 43 percent improvement in anxiety and a 37 percent dip in general psychiatric symptoms.

 The participants were all male, with an average age of 61, and 14 of the 17 had served in Vietnam.

 “Many of the veterans struggled with difficulties getting close to people, intimacy with partners and a belief that they were no longer lovable,” said Maguen.
 “Others were unable to trust their anger after killing, or felt that they deserved to suffer.”